 This show follows the nights of the detectives working at the Las Vegas Police Department Crime Scene Investigations bureau.
 Being the second busiest crime lab in America, CSI officers use the best scientific and technical methods to solve puzzles and catch criminals.

 Brace yourself for a killer season.

 Did You Know?

-In real life, the Las Vegas Metropolitan Police Department (LVMPD) Crime Scene Investigators (CSIs) are not detectives and are called Crime Scene Analysts (CSAs).
+In real-life, the Las Vegas Metropolitan Police Department (LVMPD) Crime Scene Investigators (CSIs) are not detectives, and are called Crime Scene Analysts (CSAs).
 Most present day applicants are surprised to discover that the CSAs do not perform most of the tasks depicted on the series.
-E.g. They do not interview suspects, they do not write or execute search warrants, and they do not make arrests.
-In real life they are directed around the scenes by the detectives and supervisors, not the other way around.
+For example, they do not interview suspects, they do not write or execute search warrants, and they do not make arrests.
+In real-life, they are directed around the scenes by the detectives and supervisors, not the other way around.
 Detectives are commissioned police officers (sworn personnel).
-CSAs are civilian personnel, not sworn and do not have the same arrest powers as police officers.
-However they are very skilled technicians, and are a component of the police response to crime.
+CSAs are civilian personnel, not sworn, and do not have the same arrest powers as police officers.
+However, they are very skilled technicians, and are a component of the police response to crime.
 See more

 Who Are You

 Written by Pete Townshend